0MrError0/BufferOverflowGuide/README.md

 ### As we Now know that the .exe is serving on port 9999 now let us Fuzz the input of the brainpan.exe

-***What is Fuzzing ?
+***What is Fuzzing ? <br />
 In programming and software development, fuzzing or fuzz testing is an automated software testing technique that involves providing invalid, unexpected, or random data as inputs to a computer program.
 The program is then monitored for exceptions such as crashes, failing built-in code assertions, or potential memory leaks.
-Typically, fuzzers are used to test programs that take structured inputs (Shameless copied from Wikipedia)***
+Typically, fuzzers are used to test programs that take structured inputs <br /> (Shameless copied from Wikipedia)***